Mandatory Continuing Professional Development

 Legal Practitioners are required to complete a minimum of 10 CPD points in a CPD year.
 The CPD year begins on 1 April and ends on 31 March the following year.

-Legal practitioners have a continuing obligation to themselves and to the community to participate in professional development that improves their ability to engage in the practice of law, by extending their knowledge and skills in areas that are relevant to their current and future practice needs.
+Legal practitioners have a continuing professional obligation including to the community to participate in professional development that improves their ability to engage in the practice of law, by extending their knowledge and skills in areas that are relevant to their current and future practice needs.
 CPD allows legal practitioners to meet this obligation.

 Annual CPD Certificate - no later than 31 March

 Legal practitioners are required to submit an Annual CPD Certificate to the Society no later than 31 March and must certify that they have complied with their mandatory obligations for the CPD year.
-If insufficient CPD points have been accrued by 31 March, practitioners are required to make up any shortfall by 30 June and as a result, a Supplementary CPD Certificate will also be required for submission.
+If insufficient CPD points have been accrued by 31 March, practitioners are required to make up any shortfall by 30 June and also submit a Supplementary CPD Certificate by 30 June confirming the outstanding points have been completed.

-All legal practitioners who have held a Practising Certificate for all or part of a CPD year must submit an Annual CPD Certificate.
+All legal practitioners who have held a Practising Certificate for any part of the CPD year must submit an Annual CPD Certificate.
 See pro rata point accrual table below.

 Supplementary CPD Certificate - no later than 30 June